 I have a suspicion that many of these do not believe that they will have to go through the very difficult time of Great Tribulation, and the wrath of God that follows, since they think they will be caught up and out of here in a Pre-tribulation Rapture.
 But instead, when times get really bad, many of them will not "wake up" to reality.
 They may fall away from the faith, and for them Jesus' appearance in the clouds and God's subsequent wrath will come as a "thief in the night" (Revelation 3:3).

 This wrath will be imminent after the opening of the Sixth Seal (Revelation 6:16,17).
 When true, expectant believers see the initial signs of the Sixth Seal (6:12,13) taking place, they will know that their salvation and redemption from wrath, via the Pre-wrath Rapture, is near.

-God's wrath, during His day of vengeance, will commence after the opening of the Seventh Seal with the seven Trumpet Judgments (Revelation 8:1,2), not with the opening of the First Seal (6:1,2).
+God's wrath, during His day of vengeance, will not commence with the opening of the First Seal (Revelation 6:1,2) but, rather, after the opening of the Seventh Seal and the onset of the seven Trumpet Judgments (8:1,2).
 More details about this can be found in a couple of my email responses here: